rockset/rockset-js/packages/cli/reference/api.md

   Endpoint Reference
   GET: /v1/orgs/self/users/{user}/apikeys
-  List API Keys for any user (admin only)
+  List API Keys (any user)
-  List all API keys for any user (admin only).
+  List all API keys for any user in your organization.
+Accessible to Admin users only.

   More documentation at https://docs.rockset.com/rest-api#listapikeysadmin